kubernetes-sigs/e2e-framework/ADOPTERS.md

 ### Crossplane
 [Crossplane](https://github.com/crossplane/crossplane) has ported all of their integration tests to use e2e-framework for their Crossplane project.
-See their work [here](https://github.com/crossplane/crossplane/pull/4187)
+See their work [here](https://github.com/crossplane/crossplane/pull/4187) [Datadog](https://github.com/DataDog/) has ported their e2e tests from the [Kubernetes e2e test framework](https://github.com/kubernetes/kubernetes/tree/master/test/e2e/framework) to the e2e-framework.
+The e2e-framework is also used to test different controllers.